keenlychuang/keenlychuang/README.md

 📖 **About me:**

 - Software/Data Engineer working in Atlanta, GA → Boston, MA -> Washington, DC
-- Working to use information and engineering to build scalable solutions to pressing issues
+- Working to use information and engineering to build scalable solutions to pressing issues.
 - Invested in investigating truth and reliability in artifical intelligence for human prosperity.

 🪨 **Previous work:**